dsolis-av/SwagLabsTesting/README.md

 ## What It Does

 The test suite covers the following scenarios:
-- Successful login and logout.
+- Validating successful login and logout.
 - Purchasing a random product and validating the entire flow until arriving at the successful purchase screen.
-- Adding and successfully removing items from the shop cart.
+- Adding items and validating their successful removal from the shop cart.

 ## How to run with IntelliJ